openregister-attic/rails-picker-example/guide-data-file.md

 ![An image consisting of a web form.
 There is a title that asks "What is your country of birth."
 There is a select box that has the preselected value of "United Kingdom".
 There is a submit button at the bottom.](example-form.png)

-:warning: TODO: Style the example app to look GDSy.
+> :warning: TODO: Style the example app to look GDSy.
+>
+> This involves throwing a bucket of GOVUK paint on the example application and makes the docs looks slightly prettier and more finished.
+It's very low priority.

 At the end, your location picker will be populated automatically with data from Registers, and will look and function more like this:

 ![An animated image consisting of a web form.
 There is a label that reads "Country of birth."
 There is an empty text field.
 The text field is selected, and the characters "U N I" are typed in.
 A menu appears under the text field, it contains matching countries: "United Kingdom," "United States," "United Arab Emirates," "Tunisia."
 The first option, "United Kingdom", is clicked on.
 The text field now updates to contain "United Kingdom."
 The animation loops from the beginning.](location-picker-example.gif)

-:warning: TODO: Replace with a gif of the actual location picker running in the same example app.
+> :warning: TODO: Replace with a gif of the actual location picker running in the same example app.
+>
+> The current gif is from Ed and it's from a different app, and looks out of place.
+This task can only be truly done after most of the other TODOs in this document are done but will make the docs look more finished and relevant.
+Low priority.

 ## The example application